Vertical integration: Problems and benefits

+There are many problems and benefits that vertical integration brings to an economic system.
 Problems that can stem from vertical integration can include large capital investments needed to set up and buy factories and maintain efficient profits.
 Rapid technology development can increase integration difficulties and further increase costs.
 The requirement of different business skills venturing into new portions of the supply chain can be challenging for the firm.
-Implementation of vertical integration can yield increased profit margins or eliminate the leverage that other firms or buyers may have over the firm.
+Another problem that may stem from vertical integration is the collapse of goals among the various firms in a supply chain.
+With each firm operating under different systems, integration may cause initial problems in management and production.
+Vertical integration also proves to be dangerous when monopolistic problems arise in a capitalistic economy.
+When this happens, competition is removed and a corporation has the power to control all firms in its supply chain.

+Large companies are more likely than smaller companies to employ vertical integration, as they have more resources to manage each stage of production (e.g. major expansion and funding).
+Vertical integration allows control of production from beginning to end.
+Vertical integration requires a company to focus not only on its core business, but also on several difficult areas such as sourcing materials and manufacturing partners, distribution, and finally selling the product.

+One benefit is that the implementation of vertical integration can yield increased profit margins or eliminate the leverage that other firms or buyers may have over the firm.
+It allows improved coordination between production and distribution firms and decreases the cost of exchange of goods between firms within a supply chain.
+Operational routines also become more consistent and certain as the management of these firms gradually merge.
+Vertically integrated firms rarely need to worry about the sufficiency in their supply of materials because they generally control the facilities that provide them.
+A vertically integrated company also creates high barriers of entry into their respective economy, eliminating most potential competition.
+Implementing vertical integration can be beneficial in that it reduces the distance that separates the suppliers and customers from the resources or information, which can then boost profits and efficiency.

 There are internal and external society-wide gains and losses stemming from vertical integration, which vary according to the state of technology in the industries involved, roughly corresponding to the stages of the industry lifecycle.
 Static technology represents the simplest case, where the gains and losses have been studied extensively.
 A vertically integrated company usually fails when transactions within the market are too risky or the contracts to support these risks are too costly to administer, such as frequent transactions and a small number of buyers and sellers.